Suriname Emerges As The Caribbean's Next Oil & Gas Powerhouse

 Just to the north, Block 52, operated by Petronas, has yielded a series of discoveries – including Sloanea, Roystonea and Fusaea – confirming that Suriname's offshore plays extend far beyond a single block.
 These wells have encountered oil-bearing reservoirs with strong flow potential, and evaluations are underway to determine commercial viability and tie-back opportunities to existing infrastructure.
 The area is estimated to hold more than 500 million boe.

 Meanwhile, in Block 53, momentum is accelerating.
-TotalEnergies recently acquired a 25 percent stake alongside APA and Petronas, signalling its long-term commitment to the basin.
-The Baja-1 discovery in this block sits adjacent to GranMorgu, offering the potential to extend the project's production plateau and create efficiencies across neighbouring fields.
+TotalEnergies recently acquired a 25% stake alongside APA and Petronas, signaling its long-term commitment to the basin.
+The Baja-1 discovery in this block sits adjacent to GranMorgu, offering the potential to extend the project's production plateau and create efficiencies across neighboring fields.
 The alignment of these three blocks – 58, 52 and 53 – positions Suriname to develop a cohesive, scalable oil province with the potential to transform the country's economic landscape.

 These discoveries – their technical promise, commercial outlook and regional implications – will take center stage at Caribbean Energy Week (CEW) 2026, a landmark event set to bring together policymakers, investors and industry leaders from across the region.
 Hosted in Paramaribo, the forum will underscore the regional significance of Suriname's energy story and its growing role in shaping the Caribbean's energy future.